akramsalim/akramsalim/README.md

 - Sensor fusion and 3D visualization

 ### hyperspectral-denoising
-I have build a Hyperspectral denosing tool that i achived SOTA result on Hyperspectral dataset
+I have built a Hyperspectral denosing tool that achieved SOTA result on Hyperspectral dataset

 #### [ Other Project]
 Brief description of another project i've worked on is coming so.